menu

 7. Urza, Prince of Kroog

 Urza immediately provides a Tempered Steel effect to all artifact creatures, so if we're aggressive, it's going to end the game very quickly.
 However, the real power lies in its second ability.
 It's a perfect control finisher and can win a game single-handedly if given time.
-We can start turning A-Splitting the Powerstones into 3/3 creatures, which in turn help pay for more activations until our board state is overwhelming.
+We can start turning Powerstones into 3/3 creatures, which in turn help pay for more activations until our board state is overwhelming.
 Additionally, copying retro artifacts and Energy Refractor can keep our hand full.

 Simply put, The Prince is impossible to grind out.
 The one concern is having it removed in combat, causing all of your creatures to shrink before damage is dealt.
 That said, we should be playing around that once we've stabilized.
 This card makes for an excellent splash, especially because of the synergy with Refractor.